 Professor Tavassoli offers a “workout for your own brand” and guest videos from leading brand professionals in this popular course.
 He aims to change the conception of brands as visual identities (i.e., logo, image, etc.) to becoming an “experience along moments that matter,” and a “customer journey delivered across the entire organization.”

 A 2021 reviewer remarked: “Professor Tavassoli did a wonderful job of breaking down the business, brand & behaviour alignment process.
 Very insightful.
 I thoroughly enjoyed it and learned a lot.”

 The Best Coursera Courses to Improve Your Job Prospects

-If you’re planning to work from home in the future or a current freelancer, these courses should help you upskill in tech, customer service, business, and marketing.
+Whether you’re planning to work from home in the future or are a current freelancer, these courses should help you upskill in tech, customer service, business, and marketing.

 Whether you’re going directly into these areas or want to understand them from a freelance writing or entrepreneurial standpoint, these courses could add value to your career.
 Four are from the Google Professional Certificate series.
 Others are either standalone courses or could lead you into further study.

 All Coursera professional certificate courses are designed to help you become job-ready.
 Each certificate has a set of short courses around a theme and includes hands-on projects designed to build your portfolio and prove that you’re work-ready.